 FEDERAL EXCISE TAX: Your business may also be required to pay excise taxes.
 Excise taxes apply to businesses that manufacture or sell certain products; operate certain kinds of businesses; or use various kinds of equipment, facilities, or products.
 To determine whether you must pay excise taxes, refer to IRS Publication 510.
 This publication can be downloaded from website http://www.irs.gov/pub/irs-pdf/p510.pdf or obtained at the IRS office or the SCORE offices.

-TENNESSEE FRANCHISE & EXCISE TAX: Tennessee State Franchise & Excise taxes are excluded for sole proprietorships and general partnerships.
+TENNESSEE FRANCHISE & EXCISE TAX: Register on-line at https://tntap.tn.gov/EServices/_/ Tennessee State Franchise & Excise taxes are excluded for sole proprietorships and general partnerships.
 Upon incorporation with the Secretary of State, you will be assigned a control number.
 The Department of Revenue will send you a welcome notice with your control number and request for additional registration information.
 The registration form should be mailed to the Tennessee Department of Revenue, 500 Deaderick Street, Nashville, TN 37242 or faxed to (615) 741-0682.
-The form can be downloaded from https://www.tn.gov/revenue/article/franchise-excise-tax-registration The Tennessee Department of Revenue Regional Office is located at 531 Henley Street, Room 606, Knoxville, TN 37902 at phone (865)-594-6100.
-The Franchise & Excise Tax Guide is found at https://www.tn.gov/revenue/article/franchise-excise-tax-publications
+The form can be downloaded from https://www.tn.gov/revenue/taxes/franchise---excise-tax/forms.html The Tennessee Department of Revenue Regional Office is located at 531 Henley Street, Room 606, Knoxville, TN 37902 at phone (865)-594-6100.
+The Franchise & Excise Tax Guide https://www.tn.gov/content/dam/tn/revenue/documents/taxguides/feguide.pdf

-Free counseling about these requirements or any other concerns you may have about starting your business is available by calling SCORE (865)692-0716 to schedule a counseling session.
+Free counseling about these requirements or any other concerns you may have about starting your business is available by calling SCORE (865)692-0716 or register for a SCORE Mentor on our web site at https://greaterknoxville.score.org/find-mentor-13.